thermalogic/RustSEUIF97/README.md

  ![docs.rs](https://img.shields.io/docsrs/seuif97)  [![Build test](https://github.com/thermalogic/RustSEUIF97/actions/workflows/rust.yml/badge.svg)](https://github.com/thermalogic/RustSEUIF97/actions/workflows/rust.yml)   ![PyPI](https://img.shields.io/pypi/v/seuif97) [![Downloads](https://static.pepy.tech/badge/seuif97)](https://pepy.tech/project/seuif97) [![Downloads](https://static.pepy.tech/badge/seuif97/month)](https://pepy.tech/project/seuif97) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8246380.svg)](https://doi.org/10.5281/zenodo.8246380)

 This is the Rust implementation of the high-speed IAPWS-IF97 package **seuif97** with C and Python binding.
-It is suitable for computation-intensive calculations，such as heat cycle calculations, simulations of non-stationary processes, real-time process monitoring and optimizations.
+It is suitable for computation-intensive calculations，such as the simulation of non-stationary processes, on-line process monitoring and optimizations.

 Through the high-speed package, the results of the IAPWS-IF97 are accurately produced at about 5-20x speed-up compared to  using the `powi()` of the Rust standard library in the `for`loop directly when computing the basic equations of Region 1,2,3.